-Measles, mumps and rubella are all found worldwide.
+Measles, mumps and rubella are found in countries all over the world.

-- Live attenuated viral vaccine - MMR combined with Varicella (Chickenpox)
+- Live attenuated viral vaccine: MMRV - combined with Varicella (Chickenpox)

 Australian children are vaccinated against MMR as part of the standard childhood immunisation schedule.

-For Adults who have no immunity - 2 doses of MMR vaccine at least 4 weeks apart.
-Adults born since 1966 may have only received one dose of MMR vaccine - 1 further dose needed.
+For Adults with no immunity - 2 doses of MMR vaccine at least 4 weeks apart.
+Adults born since 1966 may have only received one dose of MMR vaccine - 1 further dose is needed.

 Level of protection

-Over 95% effective after 2 doses of MMR-containing vaccine
+Over 95 per cent effective after 2 doses of MMR-containing vaccine.

-Generally mild but may include: redness, pain or swelling at injection site; fever; feeling unwell; rash (non-infectious); swelling of salivary glands; stiff neck; joint pains.
+Generally, the measles, mumps, rubella vaccination side effects are mild but may include: redness, pain or swelling at the injection site, fever, feeling unwell, rash (non-infectious), swelling of salivary glands, stiff neck, joint pains.

-As with all vaccines, there is a small risk of allergic reaction.
+As with all vaccines, there is a small risk of allergic reactions.

 Measles Vaccination rates around the world